big-data-and-economics/big-data-class-materials/README.md

 Exercises are quick turnaround assignments that are designed to get you to think about the material we covered in class.
 They will be due by the next class period.

 I will drop the lowest two exercise grades.
 You will have the opportunity to revise any exercise submission to improve your grade as per the policy outlined below.
-You have a week to re-submit.
+You have until the next class meeting to re-submit.

 #### What you will turn in: